winnerineast/Origae-6/README.md

 ## Background
 AI is something interesting but not easy to play with it.
 So I would like put up some kind of visual works, Origae-6 to lower down the difficulty for most of people who love AI.
 I wrote these words in 2018 and I have tried many and now I catch up AIGC (Artificial Intelligence Generated Content) here.

+Basic idea is to have:
+1. dataset and data pipeline to pump data into vector database.
+2. setup langchain with at least two different LLMs.
+3. build API for media editing system.

 ## Features
 A more detailed working progress can be found in my daily [work notes](docs/dailynotes.md)
 - [ ] LLaMA: Open and Efficient Foundation Language Models